PixelsCamp/talks/2019/quantiles-over-percentiles_joao-acabado.md

 Extra Information
 -----------------

-This will be an extension to the talk on the Lx DevOps lighting talks at BrightPixel: https://www.youtube.com/watch?v=zBQtgtCOD3Q&t=57s
+This will be an extension to the talk on the Lx DevOps lighting talks at BrightPixel: [LxDevops: Quantiles over Percentiles](https://www.youtube.com/watch?v=zBQtgtCOD3Q)